sanikamnjoshi/htbap/2-Intermediate/Team-Skills/05-How-to-Disagree-Honestly-and-Get-Away-with-It.md

 ==Whether the decision is reversed or not, you must remember that you will never be able to say ‘I told you so!’ since the alternate decision was fully explored. ⛴️==

-> [!info] ⛴️ the alternate decision to the one that ended up being made
+> [!note] ⛴️ the alternate decision to the one that ended up being made
 > ... it was fully discussed, at least, if not fully explored.

 Next [Judgment - How to Tradeoff Quality Against Development Time](../Judgment/01-How-to-Tradeoff-Quality-Against-Development-Time.md)